Hantavirus: History

 In 1993, an outbreak of highly lethal acute respiratory distress syndrome occurred in the Four Corners region of the United States.
 This outbreak was determined to be caused by a hantavirus, now named Sin Nombre virus, and represented the first confirmed instance of pathogenic hantaviruses in the Americas as well as the discovery of a new type of disease caused by hantaviruses.
-The new disease was named "hantavirus pulmonary syndrome".
-During subsequent years, numerous other hantaviruses were discovered in the Americas, including Andes virus, which has been claimed to be transmissible from person to person.
+The new disease was named hantavirus pulmonary syndrome.
+In subsequent years, numerous other hantaviruses were discovered in the Americas.
 HFRS, however, remains much more common than HPS—more than 100,000 cases of HFRS occur each year, compared to only a few hundred cases of HPS annually.

 Over time, hundreds of bunyaviruses were discovered but could not be accommodated within the genera of the Bunyaviridae family.
 To address this, in 2017 bunyaviruses were elevated to the rank of order, Bunyavirales, and hantaviruses, along with the other bunyavirus genera, were elevated to the rank of family.
 Hantaviruses, also called hantavirids, now also refer to members of the family Hantaviridae.
 The prior genus of Hantavirus was renamed Orthohantavirus to distinguish them from members of the family, and the genus's members are often called orthohantaviruses.
-In 2019, additional genera, subfamilies, and families were created to classify non-rodent hantaviruses, and in 2023 binomial nomenclature was adopted for hantaviruses.
+In 2019, additional genera and subfamilies were created to classify non-rodent hantaviruses, and in 2023, binomial nomenclature was adopted for hantaviruses.